 BuddyBoss is another plugin that has been making some serious strides in the last few years.
-If a social networking membership site will be an important part of your memberships, I recommend you pair this tool with Memberpress.
+If a social networking membership site is an important part of your membership, I recommend you pair this tool with Memberpress.
 Either platform on its own will fall short in some way.
 However, you can build beautiful and functional online communities with membership features when paired together.

 Then we have LearnDash.
 Similar to BuddyBoss, LearnDash doesn’t work so well for memberships.
 Only consider this tool if learning engagement tools (quizzes, certifications, badges & gamification) are an important part of your membership site.
 If so, I recommend you pair it with Memberpress to harness both their power in different features.

 WooCommerce membership is great online magazines and newsletters sites.
-The ability to control access not only on page level but categories, taxonomies and tags, make it a great tool to save time for high volume content websites.
+The ability to control access not only on the page level but categories, taxonomies and tags, make it a great tool to save time for high-volume content websites.
 It’d probably also be a better option if you already use WooCommerce extensively.

 Over to you

 Unlike many who claim experience in this field, I have personally used many of these tools over the years and can rightfully claim first-hand experience with what I’ve shared with you today.

 Now it’s your time to let me know what you think or any questions you may have in the comment section below.

 Is there any WordPress membership plugin that you’ve used in the past or are currently using and that you think deserves to make this list?